distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 ## The capital-efficiency limitation

-The separate impact future fixes circularity, but the baseline source-market design requires more capital than necessary.
-The initial split into event-outcome claims can share one deposit.
-The duplication arises when each outcome branch contains its own fully collateralised long-and-short asset-price market.
-Each branch can then require a separate dollar of collateral for every dollar of conditional notional, and the impact derivative requires its own collateral.
+The separate impact future fixes circularity, but the baseline source-market design still requires one dollar of collateral per dollar of conditional notional for each event or decision.
+The YES and NO branches of a single event are mutually exclusive and already share that dollar.
+The inefficiency is therefore not duplicated collateral between branches.
+It is the need to fully collateralise each separate event or decision, while the impact derivative also requires its own collateral.

-Most of the branch collateral is idle when an outcome is improbable.
-If Republicans have only a 5% probability of losing, capital committed to a fully collateralised `BTC | Republicans lose` market is locked even though that market has only a 5% chance of becoming the realised branch.
-This makes low-probability conditionals expensive to supply precisely when they are most differentiated from ordinary spot exposure.
+Across many markets, most of this collateral can remain idle.
+Ten separate one-dollar conditional positions across ten events require ten dollars of collateral even if their selected outcomes are all improbable and few are expected to occur.
+This makes a portfolio of low-probability conditional markets expensive to supply.

 ## A capital-efficient long-only conditional layer

-The conditional layer can instead adapt the shared-collateral design in pm-for-highly-improbable-events.
-Create only a long conditional claim for each mutually exclusive event outcome and back those claims from one shared pool.
-Because only one outcome can occur, only that outcome’s long claim pays.
-The same collateral can therefore support the long claims for every branch rather than funding a separate complete long-and-short set inside each branch.

-The traded price of a long-only claim is not yet the branch-normalised conditional asset price.
-Let `joint_yes(t)` be the price of a claim that pays according to the asset price if YES occurs and pays 0 otherwise.
-Ignoring discounting and differences in risk premia:

-`joint_yes(t) = p_yes(t) · price_yes(t)`.

-The conditional price can therefore be recovered as:

-`price_yes(t) = joint_yes(t) / p_yes(t)`.

-Likewise:

-`price_no(t) = joint_no(t) / (1-p_yes(t))`.

-The impact oracle can derive:

-`impact(t) = joint_yes(t) / p_yes(t) - joint_no(t) / (1-p_yes(t))`.
+The conditional layer can instead adapt the [shared-collateral design for highly improbable events](https://ethresear.ch/t/prediction-market-design-for-betting-on-many-highly-improbable-events/8280/).
+Bundle selected low-probability outcomes from multiple events or decisions, create only one long conditional market for each selected outcome, and back them from a shared pool rather than fully collateralising every event separately.
+The efficiency comes from the number of markets exceeding the number expected to pay, not from sharing collateral between the mutually exclusive branches of one event.

+The impact oracle applies the same spot-and-probability derivation used in the previous design.
+It prefers the conditional price for the highest-probability outcome.
+If that price is unavailable and only the other long conditional market has a usable price, the oracle uses the available price instead.

-Consider a market that prices a 10% chance that Republicans lose.
-Suppose Bitcoin is priced at `$120,000` conditional on losing and `$100,000` conditional on retaining control.
-The corresponding long-only joint claims are priced at `$12,000` and `$90,000`.
-Dividing each joint price by its outcome probability recovers the two conditional prices and the `$20,000` impact spread.
+Consider a market that prices a 10% chance that Republicans lose and a spot Bitcoin price of `$102,000`.
+If the shared pool provides only a YES conditional price of `$120,000`, the implied impact is:

+`($120,000 - $102,000) / 90% = $20,000`.

+If a usable NO conditional price of `$100,000` is also available, the oracle prefers that higher-probability branch and obtains the same spread:

+`($102,000 - $100,000) / 10% = $20,000`.

-One shared unit of underlying or bounded settlement collateral can support the mutually exclusive long claims because they cannot both pay.
-The design avoids depositing a full unit of collateral in a low-probability conditional market that will almost always be the unrealised branch.
-The impact future remains a separate derivative, but the conditional markets supplying its oracle become much more capital efficient.
+Across a portfolio of these markets, one shared collateral pool can support conditional notional for multiple events or decisions instead of requiring a separate fully collateralised unit for each.
+The impact future remains a separate derivative, but the conditional layer supplying its oracle becomes more capital efficient.

+This capital efficiency directly addresses those pricing failures.
+Shared collateral lets traders bet against several improbable event outcomes without locking almost one dollar separately behind each small potential profit.
+It also reduces the capital tied up by corrective trades in the conditional markets.
+Traders can therefore make larger corrections to both the event probability and the conditional price with the same capital.
+The resulting depth makes both inputs more accurate, improves the impact oracle, and raises the cost of manipulation.

 This design has constraints:

-- The outcomes must be mutually exclusive and collectively cover the event.
-If several claims can pay together, shared collateral can become insufficient and winning claims need a haircut, insurance, or additional backing.
+- The selected outcomes across different events are not necessarily mutually exclusive.
+If more resolve true than the pool can fund, winning claims need a disclosed haircut, insurance, margining, or additional backing.
+- The efficiency gain requires the number of markets sharing collateral to exceed the number expected to pay.
+It does not improve capital efficiency for a trader taking exposure to only one event.
-- The prediction market probabilities and long-only conditional prices must use compatible expiries, collateral, and pricing conventions.
+- The prediction market probability and long-only conditional prices must use compatible expiries, collateral, and pricing conventions.
-- Dividing by a very small probability magnifies pricing errors.
-Shared collateral reduces capital requirements but does not make a 1% conditional estimate reliable.
+- The oracle should use the highest-probability conditional price when it is available.
+If only the lower-probability price is available, it needs stricter market-quality checks.
+- The derivation divides by the probability of the unobserved branch.
+Extreme probabilities therefore magnify errors even when the higher-probability conditional price is used.
 - The event, spot, and conditional markets need enough liquidity and cross-market arbitrage to keep their prices consistent.
-- A cash-settled implementation needs explicit payout bounds so one realised branch cannot owe more than the shared collateral.
+- A cash-settled implementation needs explicit payout bounds and a rule for any aggregate shortfall.

-When one branch is much more liquid, spot and the reliable conditional price provide another consistency relation:

-`spot(t) = p_yes(t) · price_yes(t) + (1-p_yes(t)) · price_no(t)`.

-This can infer the other branch, but dividing a small residual by a small probability also magnifies errors.
-It is a cross-check or fallback only when the source prices satisfy a strong quality standard.

 ## Does this apply to futarchy or only event-conditional markets?